stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 <img src="https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/main/projects/ngx-extended-pdf-viewer/example.png?raw=true">

-## What's going to be new in version 17?
+## Breaking changes ahead!
+What's new in Version 17?

+Version 17 ships with a revamped form support.
+Along the way, I've polished some rough edges, which is a breaking change if you rely on the old (and incorrect) behavior.
+In particular, checkboxes now send the value defined by the author of the PDF file.
+For instance, if the author defined the checkbox to have the values "Y" and "N", now `(formData)` emits these values.
+Until version 16, it emitted a boolean value.
+Another improvement (or breaking change, depending on your application) is that `[formData]` now is used to initialize the fields of the PDF file.
+Earlier versions forced you to use a delayed initialization with a timeout.
+Version 17 allows you to drop this cumbersome workaround.

-Version 17 removes a couple of features.
+Plus, version 17 removes a couple of features.
 The growing popularity of the library and the rapid evolution of the base library pdf.js result in a flood of issues and hard-to-solve merge conflicts.
 To solve that problem, I'll remove some of the features that proved to cause too much works.

-Features to be removed:

-- Custom PDF backgrounds
+In particular, I've removed the custom PDF backgrounds.
+The pdf.js team have worked a lot on the code I'd modified to implement the custom backgrounds.
+I didn't manage to resolve the merge conflict, nor do I have enough spare time to re-implement the feature, so I decided to drop it.

-- Extended find bar.
-Pdf.js has added some of the features and supports an incredible support of languages and character sets, so it's better to abandon my implementation in favor of their implementation.
+Another feature I'm probably dropping is the extended find bar.
+The base library now ships most of the features I've added a couple of years ago, and their implementation is better.
+Just think of the wide range of languages and character sets pdf.js supports.
+To be honest, that's a merge conflict I didn't resolve since 14 month, so it's unlikely I'm ever going to solve it.
+So it's better to abandon my implementation in favor of their implementation.
 This means that fuzzy search, multiple search teams, and the distinction between phrase search and word search are gone.

-If you need one of these feature - well, this is an open-source library.
+If you need one of these features - well, this is an open-source library.
 Contributors are welcome.
 It's just that I have to prune the library as long as I'm the only contributor.

+Version 17 is currently in the alpha stage.
+It should be a fine version, but the modifications require an extended period of testing.

 ## What's new in version 16?